navarrothiago/upf-bpf/README.md

 ## Features

 As described in 3GPP TS 29.244, the Information Elements (IEs) are part of the PFCP context.
-The PFCP context is created by sending PFCP Session Establishment Request message.
+The PFCP context is created by sending a PFCP Session Establishment Request message.
 The main features supported in this project are:

 Management Layer - CRUD
 - PFCP Session